elenasavidge/Savidge2023/README.md

 Note: fig. 6 notebook requires to be run after fig. 5 notebook to read in proper data ('meltwaterXXarray_file').
 Otherwise, notebooks do not depend on each other.

 figSX.ipynb are for supplemental figures.

+All satellite imagery can be visualized (https://worldview.earthdata.nasa.gov/) and downloaded (https://search.earthdata.nasa.gov/).